 With radiation therapy, X-rays or another type of radiation is used to kill the cancer cells.
 The radiation source is either outside the body (as with the X-rays) or placed inside the body (using a radioactive substance).

 Chemotherapy drugs—taken by mouth or injected—kill the cancer cells or stop them from growing.

-Regular check-ups after treatment are advised in order to make sure that the cancer does not return.
+Regular check-ups after treatment are advised to make sure that cancer does not return.
 This may include an exam, lab tests, and X-ray tests, and are done every 6 to 12 months for at least five years.